Complexity and Complex Systems From Life on Earth to the Universe

 We now turn our attention to issues of a more practical nature or how to manage and control complexity in real-world scenarios.
 Let’s look at a few examples.

 - Software project delivery — Waterfall methodologies focused heavily on design efforts to alleviate any potential rework.
-However, detailed solution designs require well-defined business requirements locked for the entire project’s duration.
+However, detailed solution designs require well-defined business requirements for the entire project.
 This constraint was challenging to implement, and projects often failed.
-Agile principles accepted changing requirements and adopted an iterative approach, building on successive stable versions of the software to remedy the problem.
+Agile principles accepted changing requirements and adopted an iterative approach, building on successive stable software versions to remedy the problem.
 Software designed from scratch is much less complex than one iteratively built as it has less logical depth.
 Still, additional complexity was justifiable in return for better delivery.

 - Solution architecture and software design — I once heard that architects were the guardians of complexity.
 As mentioned earlier, no engineering practice can be cost-efficient if it does not leverage prior gains instead of redesigning the whole system from the ground up.
 This compromise, however, creates technical debt, and without efficient management, it will spiral out of control.
 Technical debt can be tamed with diligent refactoring or redesigning code that “smells”.